 The Act came into force from December 2016.
 The Act is a successful piece of legislation promulgated to provide uniform code for insolvency resolution of all persons whether individual, partnership firm and corporate persons.
 The Act contains various chapters for dealing with the insolvency of different types of persons.

 As per the initially coined Insolvency Code, home buyers were considered under a definite class of creditors and were clubbed with unsecured creditors.
 The home buyers approached the National Company Law Tribunal (NCLT) for being allowed to participate as creditors in the insolvency process.
-The legislature took the plea into account and has now provided recognition to home buyers as financial creditors by amending the code vide IBC (Amendment) Ordinance, 2018.
+The legislature took the plea into account and has now provided recognition to home buyers as financial creditors by amending the code vide Insolvency and Bankruptcy Code (Amendment) Ordinance, 2018.

-Now the home buyers are recognized as home buyers under the Act and are therefore entitled to receipt of a share in the sale of assets under the liquidation process.
+Now the home buyers are recognized as home buyers under the Insolvency and Bankruptcy Code, 2016 and are therefore entitled to receipt of a share in the sale of assets under the liquidation process.
 Being financial creditors home buyers are now permitted to initiate the Corporate Insolvency Resolution Process under Section 7.
 The home buyers shall now have the opportunity to be a part of the Committee of Creditors.

 The protection provided under the IBC is limited in nature and is only relevant when a company becomes insolvent or bankrupt.
 Therefore it is not a suitable forum to claim relief in most cases and can only be used by the home buyers as and when the concerned real estate company is in a bad financial condition and is unable to continue and/or finish the concerned real estate project.
 Till the adjudicating mechanism under RERA is being established by each state government, home buyers and the potential home buyers are being best served by being granted relief from agencies under CPA.